Frankie Lymon's Tombstone Blues 5: The Wives

 Span wrote that Frankie was a soldier for most of his brief marriage to Emira.
 He took the bus to the post from her family’s home each day.
 He was a master manipulator, however, and it was just two months after his less than honorable discharge for repeatedly being AWOL that he went to New York, telling Emira that he wanted to see about reviving his career while also secretly planning to contact lady friends and drug pushers in the city.

-At the trial, Elizabeth testified that she saw Frankie on that visit, as she had a number of times both before and after his wedding, which she said she knew nothing of.
-Elizabeth went on to testify that she saw Frankie the day before he took his last, fatal dose of heroin.
+At the trial, Elizabeth testified that she saw Frankie on that visit, as she had a number of times both before and after his wedding to Emira, which she said she knew nothing of.
+Elizabeth went on to testify that she also saw Frankie the day before he took his last, fatal dose of heroin.

 Emira came to New York to arrange for Frankie’s funeral mass and burial.
 According to Span’s reporting, Emira paid the $2,000 bill.
 A headstone was not part of the package, however, and Frankie Lymon was buried in an unmarked grave at St. Raymond’s Cemetery.

-People sometimes compared Frankie with the young Michael Jackson, who also knew how to combine innocence and knowingness.
-It was painfully revealed in court testimony, however, that Frankie Lymon, for all his talent, was a bigamist, hustler, liar, and thief; and Span wrote that he left behind a tangled and miserable legal and financial mess along with three wounded women.
+According to Paula Span, people sometimes compared Frankie with the young Michael Jackson, who also knew how to combine innocence and knowingness.
+It was painfully revealed in court testimony, however, that Frankie Lymon, for all his talent, was a bigamist, hustler, liar, and thief.
+Consequently, he left behind a tangled and miserable legal and financial mess along with three wounded women.

 None of the three women in court, all of whom he deceived and betrayed, seemed willing to condemn him.
 "He was honest, completely honest," Elizabeth insisted, "Up to a point."
 She said he didn't mean to hurt her, and blamed his behavior on his addictions.
 "Some drug users, they rob, they steal, and they do everything to sustain that habit."
 Frankie's particular scam, she believed, was getting married.